Hermann Tomasgaard

-Hermann Tomasgaard (born 4 January 1994) is a Norwegian competitive sailor, born in Lørenskog.
+Hermann Tomasgaard (born 4 January 1994) is a Norwegian olympic sailor, born in Lørenskog.

+World Championships

+As a youth he won the inaugural RS Tera World Championships in 2006 and followed this up with a Silver at the 2009 ILCA 4 World Championships.

+He won a silver medal at the 2024 Laser World Championships in Australia.

+Olympics

 He qualified to represent Norway at the 2020 Summer Olympics in Tokyo, winning a bronze medal in the Laser.

-He won a silver medal at the 2024 Laser World Championships in Australia.

 He was selected to represent Norway at the 2024 Summer Olympics where he finished 5th.